keychained/Js_project/README.md

 # Background

 Browser Destroyer is a twist to your favorite classic game Desktop Destroyer.
-The user will be able to pick a background of their choosing, weapon of their choice, and start "destroying" the said background.
-Users can also find hidden elements that will completely destroy the background within seconds.
+The user will be able to pick a background from the given choices, and start "destroying" the said background.
 There are no high scores/points so the game can be played for hours on end.

 # Functionality & MVP